alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 });
 ```

-not enough?
-You can even add a random jitter value to each delay to make it look less regular.
+You can even add a random jitter to each delay to make it less predictable.

 ```javascript
 useRetriableRequest(request, {